A quick list of Ljubljana’s MUST SEE buildings

 The magnificent two-story entrance portal of the building portrays an allegory of the working people.
 The building, which was designed by Plečnik’s student Vinko Glanz, is a true architectural work of art.

 Enjoy Ljubljana!
-You can see even more, by going out of the city center.
+You can see even more, by going out of the city centre.
 Here is our list of which 5 LJUBLJANA NEIGHBOURHOODS TO VISIT!